wrCisco/SigilPlugin_fileNamesAsTitles/README.md

 # SigilPlugin_fileNamesAsTitles
-Add/modify the title tag of xhtml selected files using for each file its filename (without extension)
+Add/overwrite the title tag of xhtml selected files using for each file its filename (without extension).

+If you want to overwrite title tags of all xhtml files, just don't select any file in the Book Browser (or select them all, it's the same).